Burn Prevention in Children

 - Exposure to the sun for long periods of time

-How can I prevent contact burns?
+What can I do to prevent contact burns?

 - Keep irons, curling irons, and other hot devices out of your child's reach.